oroinc/documentation/user/back-office/customers/accounts/manage.rst

 You can manage information collected within accounts.
 Below is an overview of what actions you can perform from the view page of any account:

-* Share an account by clicking **Share** and providing information in a pop up form.
+* Share an account by clicking **Share** and providing information in a pop up form (available for the Enterprise edition).

   .. image:: /user/img/customers/accounts/accounts_view_actions_share.png
      :alt: The sharing settings dialog displayed after clicking the share button on the account page